nklsdhbw/lunar-lander-ddqn/README.md

-This will train the agent and save the best model weights in `checkpoint.pth`.
+This will train the agent and save the best model weights in `dqn_policy.pth`.